Research

 human_chimp

-During my postdoc research, I am focused on understanding the evolution of TRs in primate genomes, particularly those of humans, chimpanzees, and bonobos.
-We are leveraging long-read data within and between species to test evolutionary hypotheses about how TR variation drives ape adaptation.
+In my postdoc work, I study the evolution of TRs in primate genomes, focusing on humans, chimpanzees, and bonobos.
+Using long-read sequencing data within and between species, we test evolutionary hypotheses about how TR variation drives primate adaptation.
+This includes how archaic introgression may have introduced adaptive TR alleles into modern human populations.